 About Hereditary Cancer

-About 5 to 10 percent of all cancers are hereditary or caused by a non-functional gene.
-Individuals with hereditary cancer may be at an increased risk to develop particular types of cancer, including breast, ovarian, colorectal, and prostate cancers.
-UT Health Austin’s Livestrong Cancer Institutes offer genetic counseling that is available to cancer patients and family members at risk of hereditary cancer.
+5 to 10 percent of all cancers are hereditary or caused by a non-functional gene.
+Individuals with hereditary cancer may be at an increased risk of developing particular types of cancer, including breast, ovarian, colorectal, and prostate cancers.
+UT Health Austin’s Livestrong Cancer Institutes offer genetic counseling available to cancer patients and family members at risk of hereditary cancer.

-- Cancer diagnosis at an unusually young age (typically under age 50)
+- Cancer diagnosis at an unusually young age (typically under the age of 50)

 - Multiple cancer diagnoses in a single individual

-- Multiple generations of a family affected with cancer
+- Multiple generations of a family diagnosed with cancer

-- Multiple relatives affected with the same cancer or associated cancers
+- Multiple relatives diagnosed with the same cancer or associated cancers